top of page

 Is a company more expensive to run?

-If you are small, simple, and just getting started, a sole trader structure may be enough for now.
+If I am small, simple, and just getting started, a sole trader structure may be enough for now.

-If your business is growing, taking on more risk, or becoming more complex, a company may be worth serious consideration.
+If my business is growing, taking on more risk, or becoming more complex, a company may be worth serious consideration.

-The key is choosing a structure that fits where your business is now, but also where you realistically want it to go next.
+The key is choosing a structure that fits where my business is now, but also where I realistically want it to go next.

-For ongoing support, explore our Small Business Accounting Services or Contact Adenix to speak with our team.
+For ongoing support, I can explore our Small Business Accounting Services or Contact Adenix to speak with our team.

 Comments